Trust Architecture for Agentic AI

 Contract Infrastructure

-Whether your agreements match your risk profile
+Whether your agreements match your actual risk profile — including multi-agent orchestration, cross-border data flows, and model dependency.

 4